 Per federal WIOA requirements, the Regional Adult Education Request for Proposals (RFP) deadline was March 2, 2020.
-Following a precursory review by DPI Procurement for initial screening, a panel representing the Governor’s Workforce Development Council, as the WIB required by the recently reauthorized Workforce Innovation & Opportunities Act (WIOA), was selected to review the RFP’s.
+Following a precursory review by DPI Procurement and Office of Assessment for initial screening and demonstrated effectiveness, a panel representing the Governor’s Workforce Development Council, the WIB required by the recently reauthorized Workforce Innovation & Opportunities Act (WIOA), was selected to review the RFP’s.
 A panel review was held during March 2020 and scores were finalized, tallied, and verified with DPI Procurement

 Regional RFP’s were awarded as follows: